 - Applicants must be a graduate or senior undergraduate who will graduate in spring and apply for the next fall semester start.

 - Applicants must have the ability to train at the NIH campus located in Bethesda, MD.

 - Applicants must pass a federal background check.
 (In order to be approved for logical and physical access to NIH facilities and systems, candidates must be able to pass a federal background check, using Standard Form-85 (read SF-85).
 NOTE: Section 14 of the form asks "In the last year, have you used, possessed, supplied, or manufactured illegal drugs?"
 The question pertains to the illegal use of drugs or controlled substances in accordance with Federal laws, even though permissible under state laws.)

 - Initial stipend is based on the number of years of experience at the start of the traineeship.

 - Stipend advances are not provided.

-- Transcripts from each college/university attended (undergraduate and graduate)
+- Unofficial transcripts from each college/university attended (undergraduate and graduate; international transcripts in English)

 - Statement of Purpose